minghsu0107/kustomize-manifests/README.md

 1. A Kubernetes cluster with version `1.18+`
 2. Slack webhook URL

 Take `monitoring-thanos` for example.
 You need to replace `slack_api_url` with your webhook URL in `monitoring-thanos/alertmanager-configmap.yaml`.
-You could also set up emails to which Alertmanager sends notification.
+You should also change the slack channel name to yours.
+In addition, you could set up emails to which Alertmanager sends notification.

 3. Dynamic volume provisoner (optional)